MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-machine-learning-server-enterprise.md

 1. If you are going to configure SSL/TLS and [install the necessary certificates](../operationalize/configure-https.md) on the compute node now.

-1. Open the port 12800 _on every compute node_.
+1. Open the port 12800 _on every web node_.
 If you plan to configure SSL/TLS, you must do so BEFORE opening this port.

-   On Windows: Add a firewall exception to open the port number.
+   + On Windows: Add a firewall exception to open the port number.

-   On Linux: Use `iptables` or the equivalent command to open the port number.
+   + On Linux: Use `iptables` or the equivalent command to open the port number.

 You can now **repeat these steps** for each web node you want to add.